exorlive/webwrapper/Readme.md

 An MSI installer is available at https://webwrapper.exorlive.com/

-This will install to the default path of _"%appdata%\ExorLive\Webwrapper"_ but you can change installationpath by running the msi package trough command line using this command:
+This will install to the default path of _"%appdata%\ExorLive\Webwrapper"_ but you can change installation path by running the MSI package using the command line:

 ```